If you think your dog could be suffering from anxiety, the best plan of action is to find out its source so it can be eliminated, or at least reduced.

 While this is hard for both the dog and its owners, at least it makes identifying the anxiety’s cause a little easier.

 The best solution is to make the daily routine as predictable as possible, so there’s absolutely no reason for the dog to think that its life is about to go off the rails again.
 A trainer or behaviorist might be able to pinpoint specific triggers, and make recommendations on how to relax the dog after a bout of anxiety.
+An alternative method that’s becoming popular among pet parents nowadays is the use of CBD for dogs, which is often praised for its calming effects and potential in dealing with various health conditions.

 Anxiety isn’t just a random symptom for some diseases; the dog becomes anxious because it knows that something is definitely wrong, but it doesn’t know what to do about it.
 Some diseases that are commonly associated with anxiety in dogs are: